MicrosoftDocs/visualstudio-docs/docs/msbuild/msbuild-items.md

  Starting in the .NET Framework 3.5, `Target` elements may contain [ItemGroup](../msbuild/itemgroup-element-msbuild.md) elements that may contain item elements.
 The attributes in this section are valid when they are specified for an item in an `ItemGroup` that's in a `Target`.

 ###  <a name="BKMK_RemoveAttribute"></a> Remove attribute
- Items in an `ItemGroup` of a target may contain the `Remove` attribute, which removes specific items (files) from the item type.
-This attribute was introduced in the .NET Framework 3.5.
+ The `Remove` attribute removes specific items (files) from the item type.
+This attribute was introduced in the .NET Framework 3.5, but was only supported inside targets until MSBuild 15.0.

  The following example removes every *.config* file from the Compile item type.